 Non compliance with the coolant specification Step Procedure 1 When a different coolant as the former one (conventional coolant) is used, then the coolant system has to be flushed.
 See chapt.
 12-20-00 section: 10.3) 2 Fill in with new coolant See chapt.
 12-10-00 section: 3.1).

-4 Re-install the radiator cap.
-5 NOTE: Run engine for a minute and replenish as required.
+Non compliance with the coolant specification Step Procedure 3 Re-install the radiator cap.
+4 NOTE: Run engine for a minute and replenish as required.